-195.2.5 The Degree of MEng To qualify for the MEng degree, candidates normally are expected to - (1) Possess a bachelor's degree in engineering. - Complete eight \3 graduate courses as recommended by the supervisor and supervisory committee. - (3) Complete a research project equivalent to at least ★3.
+205.2.5 The Degree of MEng To qualify for the MEng degree, candidates normally are expected to - (1) Possess a bachelor's degree in engineering. - (2) Complete eight ★3 graduate courses as recommended by the supervisor and supervisory committee. - (3) Complete AFNS 601 Seminar students normally register for one term in year two and are required to present one seminar. - (4) Complete a research project equivalent to at least ★3.